brillout/wildcard-api/docs/rpc.template.md

 }
 ~~~

-The important thing to note here is that the frontend never uses SQL/ORM queries directly.
+The important thing to note here is that the frontend doesn't directly use SQL/ORM queries.
 Instead it is the RESTful API that runs SQL/ORM queries on behalf of the frontend.

-From the perspective of the frontend, the schema and its queries is all there is:
+From the perspective of the frontend, the schema and its queries are all there is:
-the database and its SQL/ORM queries are hidden by the schema.
+the database and SQL/ORM queries are hidden by the schema.
 A frontend developer doesn't even have to know whether the database is MongoDB or PostgreSQL.

 This is the raison d'être and the fundamental purpose of a schema: